telliott99/MySwift/part3/generics.rst

     [0]
     >

 In order to use this for a user-defined object, that object must follow the Hashable protocol.

-However, let's start by looking at Comparable and Equatable.
-For this, an object must respond to the operators ``==`` and ``<``.
+However before dealing with Hashable, let's start by looking at Comparable and Equatable.
+For Comparable, an object must respond to the operators ``==`` and ``<``.
 These functions must be defined *at global scope*.

 We obtain a unique id for each object from the current time (slightly different since they are initialized sequentially):